 ‘It’s not just people from within the village that have supported us, right from the outset Walton Press has recognised the work that we do and has sponsored every show by printing all our scripts, tickets, posters and programs, it all makes such a difference.’ “

-As a theatre group they have donated nearly £15,000 over the last 5 years to the Wookey Church Hall refurbishment project, which was why it all began.
-And they have no intention of stopping……..
+As a theatre group we have raised over £25,000 towards Wookey Church Hall refurbishment project, which was why it all began.
+And we have no intention of stopping……..

 2013 Joseph and his Amazing Technicolor Dreamcoat